 Our first objective is to Test the commercial viability of known isolated samples of COTW.
-We will accomplish this by growing our samples on agar, transferring them to high-quality grain spawn for two generations, before finally attempting to fruit the mushrooms on hardwood sawdust, hardwood sawdust and straw, as well as mineral enriched hardwood sawdust.
-Additionally we will preform a series of PCR applications of our samples DNA and have it sequenced at a 3rd party lab.
+We accomplished this by growing our samples on agar, transferring them to high-quality grain spawn for two generations, before finally attempting to fruit the mushrooms on hardwood sawdust, hardwood sawdust and straw, as well as mineral enriched hardwood sawdust.

 To facilitate grain spawn production six 1-quart wide-mouth mason jars and fourteen 5lb bags were filled with fully hydrated (60% water) rye berries.
 The rye berries were prepared by soaking them in water for 24 hours to germinate endospores that may potentially be in the rye.
 Then the rye berries were boiled for 10 minutes and then allowed to air dry in a strainer.
 Once the rye berries have cooled to 75°F they were loaded into the bags and mason jars.
 The bags were sterilized in a pressure cooker for 2 hours at 15 PSI.
 The jars were sterilized for 1 hour at 15 PSI.